 Yes, indeed: party hats!
 Go find a nice fancy one.
 Oh, you know you’ve got one sitting around from last week’s celebrations.
 It’s probably all sparkly with plastic fringe and tassels coming out the top.
 Okay, dig it out from behind the couch and slap that sucker on because where we’re going we definitely need dazzling hats.
 We’re headed for all tomorrow’s parties!

-That’s right, this month’s top seller is the 1966 single version of the Velvet Underground and Nico performing All Tomorrow’s Parties.
+That’s right, this month’s most expensive release is the 1966 single version of the Velvet Underground and Nico performing All Tomorrow’s Parties.
 If you’re more familiar with the album version (from 1967’s The Velvet Underground & Nico, naturally), just picture that, like, chopped in half.
 That’s pretty much it.

 Putting my music critic cap on for a moment: All Tomorrow’s Parties is a beautiful display of the collective talents of Cale, Morrison, Reed and Tucker along with their favorite German chanteuse.
 It’s peak Velvets in microcosm: the melody is sad but pretty, with a literate, worldly lyric.
 Instrumentally, Moe’s bass drum sounds like it was recorded in the world’s deepest cave, anchoring the proceedings along with Sterling’s direct and deliberate bass line.
 Cale provides the piano, knotted and insistent, while Reed plays the guitar as only he’s capable of doing, all obtuse angles and blocky chords.
 Together it strikes just the right balance between dissonance and pop song craft (again: peak Velvets).